Mauricio Dubon Player Props: Astros vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.3 K/9, which ranks 22nd in the league.
+- The Pirates pitching staff ranks 19th in the league with a collective 8.4 strikeouts per nine innings.

-- The Pirates' 4.91 team ERA ranks 21st across all MLB pitching staffs.
+- The Pirates have a 4.73 team ERA that ranks 17th among all league pitching staffs.

-- Pirates pitchers combine to rank 19th in baseball in home runs allowed (13 total, 1.3 per game).
+- Pirates pitchers combine to rank 19th in baseball in home runs given up (15 total, 1.4 per game).

-- Keller (1-0) gets the start for the Pirates, his third of the season.

-- The right-hander last appeared on Wednesday against the Boston Red Sox, when he went seven innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.